mdn/content/files/en-us/web/http/headers/vary/index.md

 ## Directives

 - \*
-  - : Each request for a URL is treated as a unique and uncacheable request.
+  - : Each request for a URL is supposed to be treated as a unique and uncacheable request.
 A better way to indicate this is to use {{HTTPHeader("Cache-Control")}}:
     `no-store`, which is clearer to read and also signals that the object should never be stored.
 - \<header-name>